ev-bordiuk/symfony-crawler/README.md

 See results on `localhost:8000/results`.

 ### Command options
-By default command visits only target domain page.
+By default command visits all domain pages.

 + `--limit` or `-l` - specify maximum pages to scan.
 + `--depth` or `-d` - specify how deep walk through internal pages.